 When discussing metal colloids, such as colloidal silver, the term colloid means particles in suspension, and thus means silver nanoparticles.
 Most products advertised as “colloidal silver” contain mostly silver ions, not silver particles, so technically they are silver solutions, not silver colloids.
 Laboratory measurements conducted at the Colloidal Science Laboratory of dozens of commercially available products have found that the vast majority are typically 90% ionic silver and only 10% silver particles, with some samples being 95 to 99 percent ionic!

 Produced by electrolysis

 The products that are produced by electrolysis of various descriptions which can be AC, DC, high voltage, low voltage or whatever, are actually ionic silver solutions, not colloids.
-Colloidal Silver Generators sold to home hobbyists all operate by electrolysis and therefore produce ionic silver solutions.
-Yet, the producers without exception have labeled the products produced by electrolysis as Colloidal Silver.
+Nanoparticle Silver Generators sold to home hobbyists all operate by electrolysis and therefore produce ionic silver solutions.
+Yet, the producers without exception have labeled the products produced by electrolysis as Nanoparticle Silver.
 Clearly these product labels are deceptive and misleading because it is not reasonable to call such a product a “colloid” when the vast majority of the silver content is ionic and typically only 1 to 10 percent of the silver content is actually suspended particles (colloidal).

 Not the real thing

 This is like claiming a beverage is orange juice when it only contains 10% real orange juice and 90% something else.
 In the case of orange juice, the USDA would put an immediate stop to such a deceptive practice probably with the urging of Orange Growers Association who would take a dim view of such a blatantly deceptive practice.